Fever in children

 You can often tell that a child has a fever just by looking at them.
 Typical signs include a red face, tired-looking or glazed eyes and otherwise pale skin.
 A hot forehead or neck can also be a sign of fever.
 Some children lose their appetite or cry a lot.

-It is necessary to take the child to see a doctor or to the emergency room if
+You should take the child to see a doctor or to the emergency room if

-• they have a febrile seizure,
+• they have a stiff neck.

-• they have a stiff neck, are unresponsive, restless or confused,
+• they are unresponsive, restless or confused.

 Causes